← Back to Articles

 Examples:

 • "Put on one shoe.
-Do 10 jumping jacks.
-Put on other shoe."
+Ten jumping jacks.
+Other shoe."

-• "After homework page 1, run around the house once."
+• "After homework page one, run around house once."

-• Let child do homework standing, pacing, or on exercise ball
+• Allow homework standing, pacing, or on exercise ball

 6. Pre-Transition Warnings